DevExpress/devextreme-documentation/includes/dataviz-ref-label-visibility-note.md

-[note] If your use-case involves widget rerendering, a label's visibility state may be reset.
+[note] If your use-case involves UI component rerendering, a label's visibility state may be reset.
 To keep the state, call this method with **true** as an argument.